RandomY-2/Movie_Recommender_Engine/README.md

 ## Collaborative Filtering

-In the 'Collaborative_Filtering' folder I created a user to user collaborative filtering recommender system using the MovieLens Dataset.
-The system will calculate the centered cosine similarity between the mvoies and their ratings user enters and the ratings of these movies in the dataset.
-Then the system will recommend other movies that other users in the dataset that also have a positive rating on the movies the user has a positive ratings.
+In the 'Collaborative_Filtering' folder I created an item to item collaborative filtering recommender system using the MovieLens Dataset.
+The system will create a movie to movie dataframe and calculate the Pearson correlation between each movies.
+Then when the user gives a few ratings, the system will recommend the top 10 movies that are most similar to the movies the user gives a positive rating on.

-To use the collaborative filtering system, the user should first run item_similar.py to create an augmented matrix from the MovieLens dataset and then run the recommender.py
+To use the collaborative filtering system, the user should first run item_similar.py to create the movie to movie dataframe from the MovieLens dataset and then run the recommender.py